canonical/operator/README.md

 ```

 Do this, and you will be able to set up said directory as you like before the charm is run, as well as verify its
 contents after the charm has run.
-Do keep in mind that the metadata files will be overwritten by Scenario, and therefore
+Do keep in mind that any metadata files you create in it will be overwritten by Scenario, and therefore
-ignored.
+ignored, if you pass any metadata keys to `Context`.
+Omit `meta` in the call
+above, and Scenario will instead attempt to read `metadata.yaml` from the
+temporary directory.

 # Immutability